-- Sanction: a consequence imposed by the University on a Respondent who is found to have violated this Policy. - Sexual Harassment: an umbrella category including, but not limited to, the offenses of sexual harassment, sexual assault, stalking, and dating violence, and domestic violence as defined by the U.S. Department of Education's Final Rule under Title IX of the Education Amendments of 1972. - Title IX: Title IX of the Education Amendments of 1972 prohibits discrimination based on sex in education programs and activities that receive federal financial assistance. - Title IX Coordinator: an official designated by the University to ensure compliance with Title IX and the University's Title IX program.
-References to the Coordinator throughout this Policy may also encompass a designee of the Coordinator for specific tasks. - Title IX Covered Conduct: Discrimination and Sexual Harassment as defined in the U.S. Department of Education's Final Rule under Title IX of the Education Amendments of 19726 - Title IX Team: the Title IX Coordinator, deputy coordinators, and any member of the Grievance Process Pool. - VII.
+- constitute discrimination, harassment, sexual misconduct, or retaliation. - o Resolution: the result of an informal or formal grievance process. - Sanction: a consequence imposed by the University on a Respondent who is found to have violated this Policy. - Sexual Harassment: an umbrella category including, but not limited to, the offenses of sexual harassment, sexual assault, stalking, and dating violence, and domestic violence as defined by the U.S. Department of Education's Final Rule under Title IX of the Education Amendments of 1972. - Title IX: Title IX of the Education Amendments of 1972 prohibits discrimination based on sex in education programs and activities that receive federal financial assistance. - Title IX Coordinator: an official designated by the University to ensure compliance with Title IX and the University's Title IX program.
+References to the Coordinator throughout this Policy may also encompass a designee of the Coordinator for specific tasks. - Title IX Covered Conduct: Discrimination and Sexual Harassment as defined in the U.S. Department of Education's Final Rule under Title IX of the Education Amendments of 1972 - o Title IX Team: the Title IX Coordinator, deputy coordinators, Director of Civil Rights Compliance, and any member of the Grievance Process Pool.

+VII.
 Disability and Accommodation